 The same situation applies to Etalin, she added.

-Many hydropower projects under construction in India .
+Many hydropower projects under construction in India are in Himalayan states.
 Experts say the geology and geography of the region make such projects inherently risky.
 This is a major reason why 80% of the projects with time and cost overruns in the CEA’s quarterly report are in these states.

 “The Himalayas are one of the youngest mountain systems in the world, and are still rising because the Indian plate is still pushing against the Eurasian plate,” said Jagdish Krishnaswamy, a senior fellow at the Suri Sehgal Centre for Biodiversity and Conservation, part of the Ashoka Trust for Research in Ecology and the Environment.
 Krishnaswamy is also a coordinating lead author of the Intergovernmental Panel on Climate Change’s special report on climate change and land.